Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ### Extract coroutine builders from the coroutine scope

+> For more information on how lambdas with receivers work in Kotlin, see [Function literals with receiver](lambdas.md#function-literals-with-receiver).
+>
+{style="tip"}

 The `coroutineScope()` function takes a lambda with a `CoroutineScope` receiver.
 Inside this lambda, the implicit receiver is a `CoroutineScope`, so builder functions like `.launch()` and `.async()` resolve as
 [extension functions](extensions.md#extension-functions) on that receiver: